Lifetime ISAs, built for first-time buyers

 • You can also pay into your Lifetime ISA until you turn 50 and withdraw your savings for retirement at age 60.
 In the ten years inbetween, you'll continue to accrue cash or investment gains/losses, depending on the type of LISA it is.

-• If you withdraw money for any reason other than buying your first home or for retirement, you'll pay a 25% government penalty on the amount you withdraw.
+• If you withdraw money for any reason other than buying your first home (up to £450,000) or for retirement, you'll pay a 25% government penalty on the amount you withdraw.
 This means you'll get back less than you've put in.

 Choose between our Cash Lifetime ISA and get a competitive interest rate on top of your tax-free savings and government bonus, or our Stocks & Shares Lifetime ISA to invest and grow your first home savings over time.